-Netflix has a lot of money.
-Read some of the entertainment trade press and you could be forgiven for thinking it has all of it.
+There's no doubt about it: Netflix has a lot of money.
+Read some of the entertainment trade press and you could be forgiven for thinking it has all of it, which means that there are many great movies and TV shows to choose for a best Netflix Originals guide.

-Since its first big TV show investment – House Of Cards – it has built a reputation for backing series and films others wouldn’t, spending big on them, and putting whole seasons on its streaming service at once, at a time when that absolutely wasn’t a thing.
+Since its first big TV show investment – House Of Cards back in 2013 – it's built a reputation for backing series and films other platforms or production companies wouldn’t, spending big on them, and putting whole seasons on its streaming service at once, at a time when that absolutely wasn’t the done thing.

-Netflix now makes hundreds of hours of original material every year, on top of the stuff it buys in, and sifting through it inevitable presents a challenge.
-Here’s a mix of ten to get you started, that across them demonstrate how Netflix has changed the metaphorical goalposts…
+Netflix now makes hundreds of hours of original material every year, on top of all the content it buys in, and sifting through it inevitable presents a challenge.
+Here’s a mix of twelve to get you started, that across them demonstrate how Netflix has shifted the metaphorical goalposts…

 Remember to vote for your favourite below.